 If you aren’t able to commit to running for Council, you can always encourage a colleague to run or vote for a candidate in your district.

-- 5 – Toronto Region (3 Council members)
+- 1 – North and North East Region (2 Council members)

 Nominations open.
 The College sends an email to all eligible members with a link to nomination materials.